-The ancestors of the Moroccan Arabs originated in the Arabian Desert.
+Introduction / History The ancestors of the Moroccan Arabs originated in the Arabian Desert.
 From there, they gradually migrated into northern Africa.
 Over the centuries, the Arabs have become somewhat intermingled with the Berbers, and this has influenced their way of life.
 Nevertheless, the two groups have remained distinct.

-Most Moroccan Arab are rural peasants.
+What are their lives like?
+Most Moroccan Arabs are rural peasants.
 Therefore, farming has become their way of life.
-Because the Arab are fond of grains, they produce and consume large amounts of barley, wheat, and cereals.
+Because the Arabs are fond of grains, they produce and consume large amounts of barley, wheat, and cereals.
 In areas where water is plentiful, they grow other staples such as tomatoes, potatoes, beans, and peas.
-An abundance of grapes, olives, oranges, peaches, and pears are also grown.
+They also grow grapes, olives, oranges, peaches, and pears.

 Most of the rural peasants raise chickens, goats, and sheep.
 This supplemental food source provides milk, eggs, butter, and meat.
 Although they do very little hunting and fishing, trade with other tribes has flourished.

 Whether in towns or villages, the women and men have distinct jobs.
 In the villages, men work the fields, herd the animals, and provide protection, while the women do housework and care for the children.
 Village women have a few agricultural tasks as well: milking the cows, goats, and sheep, and making butter.
 In the cities, women never work outside their homes.
 Traditional roles exist, but are being influenced by western culture.

 Life for Moroccan Arabs centers on important ceremonies, such as birth, marriage, and death.
 A boy also celebrates his first haircut and circumcision.
 The most elaborate of all ceremonies is the wedding.
 To preserve their people, Moroccan Arabs only marry those inside their own group.